ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the volumes of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
-- Find how many of `R=1000` two-dimensional points selected at random from `[-1,1]^2` fall within the unit circle, and print your answer.
+- The functions `rand` and `in_circle` are Find how many of `R=1000` two-dimensional points selected at random from `[-1,1]^2` fall within the unit circle, and print your answer.
 This proportion is an estimate of the ratio of the two volumes!

 *** =hint
--  Use your functions `rand()` and `in_circle()` to create 1000 points, test if they fall within the unit circle.
-Make sure to print the fraction that do fit inside the circle!
+-  Use your functions `rand()` and `in_circle((x,y))` are pre-loaded from previous parts.
+Using these functions, create 1000 points, test if they fall within the unit circle.
+- Print the fraction that do fit inside the circle!

 *** =pre_exercise_code
 ```{python}